jirong0711/211R-Statistical-Computing/README.md

 </p>

 This repository is for the review of course **_STAT323 Statistical Computing_**.
-This is a course to learn how to think in statistical way,
+This is a course to learn how to think in statistical way.

 <h2> list-up </h2>